Akron Welcomes the Year of the Tiger at Lock 3 Lunar New Year Celebration

 After the Lion Dance came a martial arts demonstration by international Kung Fu Master Sen Gao of Ohio Wushu Academy.
 Master Gao appeared again later in the lineup to perform a routine with two nine-section whips, during which he entranced the crowd by rotating his weapons at lightning speed.

 Above: National Inventors Hall of Fame STEM Middle School students performing the Dragon Dance in Lock 3 Commons (Photo: Ashton Blake / Blaak Media)

-Other performers included Master Moachang Zhang, who gave the Face-Changing performance, an ancient Chinese dramatic art that’s part of the Sichuan opera; the Glory Drum Team of Cleveland, who performed the traditional Waist Drum Dance; and students from the National Inventors Hall of Fame STEM Middle School, who learned how to perform the Dragon Dance under the instruction of the middle school’s own Coach Qing Liang, and Master Gao.
+Other performers included Master Maochang Zhang, who gave the Face-Changing performance, an ancient Chinese dramatic art that’s part of the Sichuan opera; the Glory Drum Team of Cleveland, who performed the traditional Waist Drum Dance; and students from the National Inventors Hall of Fame STEM Middle School, who learned how to perform the Dragon Dance under the instruction of the middle school’s own Coach Qing Liang, and Master Gao.
 The crowd was energized by the vibrant colors, traditional cultural performances, and the accompanying music.

 While all this was happening in the main event space, volunteers from the Akron Children’s Museum assisted curious kids and adults with a holiday craft in an adjacent room.
 Clear plastic jars were covered with red tissue paper and gold glitter to make festive lanterns, which were illuminated by small LED tea lights placed into each one.

 In the hallway just outside the event space, The University of Akron’s Confucius Institute gave away free commemorative t-shirts to attendees.